Politics of England: Combined Authorities and Metro Mayors

-In 2014 it was announced that a Mayor of Greater Manchester would be created as leader of the Greater Manchester Combined Authority, subject to new primary legislation.
+In 2014 it was announced that a Mayor of Greater Manchester would be created as leader of the Greater Manchester Combined Authority.
 In 2017 elections were held for Greater Manchester, the Liverpool City Region, the Tees Valley, West of England and the West Midlands as part of the devolution deals allowed by the Cities and Local Government Devolution Act 2016.
-The delayed election for the Sheffield City Region followed in May 2018.
+The delayed election for the South Yorkshire Mayoral Combined Authority followed in May 2018.
+The East Midlands Combined Authority (covering Derbyshire and Nottinghamshire) and the North East Mayoral Combined Authority were established in May 2024.